Web Developers in Nepal

-Aryan: Besides the technical skills, the most important one is a great communication skill and being trustworthy, understanding and an influential attitude.
+Aryan: Besides the technical skills, the most important ones are great communication skills and being trustworthy, understanding, and having an influential attitude.

 SR: Is there a piece of work that you’re particularly proud of?

-Aryan: I don’t take it as being proud, but a couple of clients I have been happier to work for visits Nepal (US-based), OpenForce (US-based), 8Square (Malaysian based), Faceoff (mobile app) and few others.
+Aryan: I don’t take it as being proud, but a couple of clients I have been happier to work for visits Nepal (US-based), OpenForce (US-based), 8Square (Malaysian-based), Faceoff (mobile app), and a few others.